That-Ski-Freak/MarkdownPublic/Project Gamma Information Dump.md

 Also gets rid of play/draw diff (mostly, hopefully) lol

+#### Split cards
+A large amount of cards are going to be split cards, basically anything that doesn't have too much text will be a split between two cards that are relatively simple (edit: anything that is very complex will probably just be split with a basic land).
+This allows for more choices and makes it easier to force decks into playing the kind of cards that make the game better and more interesting (namely different types of interaction).
+For example, you can include small interaction for the discard pile or stack, so that you don't need silver bullets.
+You can include combat tricks so that they will still be available even if they aren't powerful on their own.
+You can include interaction so that decks will incidentally have access to it even if they don't desire it as highly as cheap aggressive dudes or accelerants for a combo.

+Split cards also could be a huge boon to cube/draft.
+I am sadly not very experienced in building cubes, but I believe having a critical mass of support for different kinds of strategies is important, which means making cards that are useful in multiple different kinds of decks.
+Split cards could be an *amazing* way to do this.
+A cube with say, 50-70% split cards, I would imagine could support more unique decks/archetypes and possibilities than one without them.
+One of the issues that more synergy heavy cubes run into is having to include cards that only work in one deck, we can solve that by designing cards to work in multiple areas and be more open ended, as well as by simply having 2 cards on each card 4head.

+Split cards can also help limit cards that are very polarizing, and extremely powerful in some situations and useless in others, by giving them a sort of floor.
+They can also lead to interesting design spaces, such as one half being the same effect a bit better but only sorcery speed.

+Split cards also can fill the role of many mechanics, for example kicker, flashback, basically 90% of magic mechanics can be templated as a split card, which in the context of a game that doesn't have a million sets yet that need to be themed around different things, is good.

 #### Lands and resource inconsistency
 The following is outdated, however, starting claim + the pitch/resource system fills the same role.